deepflowio/deepflow/server/agent_config/README.md

 - match_regex: The regexp use for match the process, default value is `""`
 - match_type: regexp match field, default value is `process_name`, options are [process_name, cmdline, cmdline_with_args, parent_process_name, tag]
-- ignore: Whether to ignore when regex match, default value is `false`
+- ignore: Whether to ignore matched processes, default value is `false`
 - rewrite_name: The name will replace the process name or cmd use regexp replace.
   Default value `""` means no replacement.
 - enabled_features: List of features enabled for matched processes.
 Available options: